 Universal Studios Guest Assistance Pass for Autism

-Universal Studios Guest Assistance Pass and How it Works
+Universal Studios Attraction Assistance Pass for Autism and How it Works

 Lights, Camera, Action!
-We finally made it to Universal Studios!
-This was to be my daughter's first time and also our maiden voyage using their Guest Assistance Pass.
+We finally made it to Universal Studios Hollywood!
+This was my daughter's first time visiting and also our maiden voyage using their Attraction Assistance Pass (formally known as their Guest Assistance pass).
 My daughter who is nine, has what would be referred to as "high functioning" Autism.
-We have learned and frequently use the other amusement parks systems, but this one I totally went in not knowing how we would fair.
-I'll break down how the system works and some tips on getting you through the park while enjoying all the movie making magic to be had along the way.
+We frequently use the other amusement parks disability systems, but this one I totally went in not knowing how we would fair.
+If you are wondering if your child with autism could benefit from their accommodations, I have a break down and some tips on getting you through the park while enjoying all the movie making magic to be had along the way.

 First things first, visit Guest Relations located within the entrance of the park on the right.
-You can ask for one or both of their accommodations based on your needs.
+Express your concerns or limitations and if it is deemed their accommodations are a good fit for you, you will be issued one of 2 passes depended on your mobility.
 Both passes are good only for the day and will need to be reissued if returning another day.
 TIP: Keep your old one and this will make getting a new one much simpler on your next visit.

 Getting on a ride: You will be asked how many in your party, your card will be scanned and you will be guided to the boarding area.
 If you do take the stroller up to the boarding area it will be relocated to a holding area ready for you after exiting the ride.
-I'll say if you have the Stroller as a Wheelchair Card, it will be the only one you need in my experience, trumping the Return Time Card.
-We used it with and without the stroller and had not issues boarding with the exception of Shrek 4D.
-Here we had left the stroller outside the attraction and were instructed to wait within the regular queue whereas if we would have had the stroller, there is a separate holding area that allows you to enter the theatre first and with very minimal crowds.
+I'll say if you have the stroller as a Wheelchair Card, it will be the only one you need in my experience, trumping the Return Time Card.

-Where to enter the rides: I can't stress enough how impressed I am with the amount of staff Universal has on hand.
+Where to enter the rides: Look for the Express lane sign located at the entrance of all attractions.
+I can't stress enough how impressed I am with the amount of staff Universal has on hand.
 Look for the designated handicap sign for boarding or simply ask a team member.
 You can always find one in front of the attraction.
 The great part about their handicap entrances, you are not going against the flow of people exiting as you do at most amusement parks with their disability pass, I loved this!

 Auditory processing issues/Sensory issues: Here is where it can be an issue if your child has a real problem with either of there areas.